-Children are going online at an earlier age and spending increasing amounts of time online.
+Children are going online at an earlier age and spending increasing amounts of time indulged in the vast digital treasure cove.
 Challenges arise as children learn digital skills before they learn important life skills.

 Without the relevant safeguards in place, it can also leave children and young people open to other risks such as being exposed to violent, racist or pornographic material.

 For looked after children and young people, this can include the deliberate or unintentional harming of placements if, for example, online contact with friends or family is not properly supported or supervised.

 How we can help foster carers